-Near-term plans call for extending the trail east to Mechanicville by late 2019 or early 2020 for an eventual connection to the future Champlain Canalway Trail.
+Near-term plans called for extending the trail east to Mechanicville for an eventual connection to the future Champlain Canalway Trail; this crucial connector was completed in 2020.
 Longer-term plans propose a northern route through Saratoga Spa State Park to Railroad Run in Saratoga Springs.
 The trail, named for local historic preservationist Zimri Smith, has been honored as a National Recreation Trail by the U.S. Department of the Interior.

 The trail follows an old railroad corridor completed as the Rensselaer and Saratoga Railroad between Ballston Spa and Troy in 1836.
 Leased by the Delaware & Hudson (D&H) Railroad beginning in 1871, it was acquired by D&H in 1945.